csccm-iitd/G-Waveformer_CardioVascular/README.md

-# Geometry adaptive waveformer for modelling cardio-vascular dynamics
+# Geometry adaptive waveformer for modeling cardiovascular dynamics
-The repository provides Python codes for the numerical examples illustrated in the paper ‘Waveformer for modelling dynamical systems’
-Please go through the paper to understand the implemented algorithm.
-Requirements:
+This repository implements the Geometry-Adaptive Waveformer, a novel framework for predicting blood flow dynamics in complex cardiovascular geometries.
+The method addresses challenges posed by irregular anatomical domains and the dynamic nature of hemodynamic responses, combining geometric learning with temporal modeling.

-1. Install python package pytorch, numpy, pandas, matplotlib, einops etc.
+1. Install python packages pytorch, numpy, pandas, matplotlib, einops, torch_scatter, torch_cluster, etc.

-2. There are four separate folders containing data sets (data generation codes) and implementation codes, where the folders are named as
+2. There are three separate folders containing data sets, trained models, and implementing codes.
-   ‘Burgers diffusin dynamics’, ‘KS equation’, ‘Allen-Cahn equation’ and Naviers stokes equation.

-3. Add the data (generated data) path to load the data and use the run(Training2) file to execute program.
+3. Add the data (generated data) path to load the data and use the run(Main.py) file to execute the program.